bobpozun/bobpozun.github.io/index.md

 **_Sr.
 Software Test Engineer, (June 2016 – Current)_**

-- Test engineer on a RESTful web services team responsible for testing multiple web services on a weekly release cycle
+- Test engineer responsible for testing multiple web services on a weekly release cycle
 - Re-engineered C# test automation framework to be data driven eliminating thousands of lines of code, drastically improving maintainability, and filling numerous gaps in requirement coverage
 - Implemented Jenkins (later Teamcity) to run all web service tests nightly and on-demand across all environments
 - Assisted in hiring, onboarding and mentoring other test engineers (cross-team)